 Isolation: Isolation separates people who have a specific illness from healthy people and restricts their movement in order to stop the spread of that illness.
-Isolation allows for the focused delivery of specialized health care to people who are ill, and it protects healthy people from becoming infected.
+Isolation allows for the focused delivery of specialized healthcare to people who are ill, and it protects healthy people from becoming infected.
 People in isolation may be cared for in their homes, in hospitals, or at designated healthcare facilities.
 Isolation is a standard procedure used in hospitals today for patients with TB and certain other infectious diseases.
 In most cases, isolation occurs voluntarily; however, many levels of government (federal, state, and local) have the basic legal authority to compel isolation of those who have infectious TB in order to protect the public.25

-Restricted Activities: Until determined to be noninfectious, the patient is not permitted to return to work, school, or any social setting (such as stores, restaurants, or church) where the patient could expose individuals to airborne bacteria).
+Restricted Activities: Until determined to be noninfectious, the patient is not permitted to return to work, school, or any social setting (such as stores, restaurants, or church) where the patient could expose individuals to airborne bacteria.

 An exclusion letter may be provided, detailing the isolation requirement period.
-When isolation is no longer required, the patient may be provided with a clearance letter (see the Forms section for an example.)
+When isolation is no longer required, the patient may be provided with a clearance letter (see the Forms section, Chapter 17, for an example.)
 To maintain confidentiality, exclusion and clearance letters do not identify TB as the reason for isolation.

 Quarantine: Although TB control programs have used the word "quarantine" interchangeably with "isolation" and "restricted activities," the word "quarantine" properly used is not a term applicable to TB control.
 Quarantine applies to people who have been exposed and may be infected but are not yet ill.
 Separating exposed people and restricting their movements is intended to stop the spread of illness.
-Quarantine is not an appropriate TB control measure for asymptomatic, exposed individuals.
-26 http://www.health.nv.gov/PDFs/HIV STD TB/Educational/NV Chapter1 Diagnosis TuberculosisDisease.pdf
+Quarantine is not an appropriate TB control measure for asymptomatic, exposed individuals.26

-For information on diagnosis and laboratory tests, refer to "Diagnosis of Tuberculosis Disease" available at:
+For information on diagnosis and laboratory tests, refer to Chapter 3, Diagnosis of Tuberculosis Disease, and Chapter 5, Diagnosis of Latent Tuberculosis Infection.

-For information on guidelines for infection control in the patient's residence, group settings, and during the transportation of a patient, see the subtopics that follow in "Residential Settings".
+For information on guidelines for infection control in the patient's residence, group settings, and during the transportation of a patient, see the subtopics that follow in this chapter, section "Residential Settings," pages 2.21 - 2.24.